meshuggahtas/TASSS/Speedrunning/TAS.md

 noun
 a speedrun crafted with an emulator using special tools like memory watch, disassembler and frame-by-frame advance.

-----a quote from someone… Morimoto or Bisqwit or Arc or feos…?

 A Tool-Assisted Speedrun (TAS) is a file containing [metadata](https://en.wikipedia.org/wiki/Metadata) and a sequence of [inputs](https://en.wikipedia.org/wiki/Input_(computer_science)).
 The goal is to create the theoretically perfect playthrough which completes a [video game](https://en.wikipedia.org/wiki/Video_game) as fast as possible.

 The input sequence is created in an [emulator](https://en.wikipedia.org/wiki/Emulator) using tools such as savestates , frame-by-frame advance for [slow motion](https://en.wikipedia.org/wiki/Slow_motion), memory watch